MrYeeOus/DIVE-AIEP/README.md

-# ~JSON file format --> COLLADA format~
 # DIVE-AIP: Development of Interactive Virtual Environments using AI-Enhanced Photogrammetry
 * Given a single source image, this project will produce a COLLADA scene with interactive objects representing objects within the source image.
 * At present (pre-cleanup), the two important files are:
     * `object_detection.ipynb`: Load an image and it will produce a JSON file, to be loaded into
     * `json2dae_v2.ipynb`: Which will generate a COLLADA fragment for each line in the JSON file.
 This code fragment will need to be reinserted into a COLLADA file structure (of which the function to do so has not yet been uploaded to this repo).

 ---